vercel/next-app-router-playground/readme.md

-# Next.js App Router Playground
+# Next.js Playground

-This playground is used by the DX team to explore, test, and demo new features in Next.js.
-It serves as a starting point for writing documentation—helping us better understand features, identify bugs, and provide feedback to the Next.js team.
+This playground is used by the DX team to explore, test, and demo new Next.js features.
+It serves as a starting point for writing documentation and helps us understand features, identify bugs, and provide feedback to the Next.js team.

 ## Running Locally